S3 method for class 'mfrm_fit'

 (higher values raise expected scores); state the active orientation in

-figure captions when reporting. type = "pathway" shows expected score
+type = "pathway" shows expected score

 traces and dominant-category regions across theta.
 This expected-score

-display is distinct from the Bond-and-Fox-style measure-versus-fit
+display is distinct from the Bond-and-Fox-style fit-versus-measure

 includes pathway_long, pathway_annotations, fit_measures,